-GENERAL ZONING DISTRICT Realistic Capacity (percent of base density) Notes
+General Zoning District Realistic Capacity (percent of base density) Notes

-Commercial 136% includes- C1 zone only
+Commercial 136% includes C1 zone only

 Downtown 90% includes Downtown CBD zones only

 "E" Executive Office 110% includes E1 and E2

 Multi-Family 74% includes R3 and R4

-TOD 126% -
+TOD 126%

 Specific Plan Area 88% includes BMSP only

-Source: City of San Mateo Multi-Family Housing Applications from 2019 - present

-From Table 4, it was determined that sites on the inventory (Table 2) that had either a commercial, downtown, executive office, or transit-oriented development zone could be developed to 90% of capacity.
-Meanwhile, sites that were zoned for multi-family or other residential zoning could be developed to 75% of capacity.
-These factors were multiplied by site acreage and maximum units per acre allowed by zoning to create the realistic capacity assumptions in the Sites Inventory Table.
-Table 2, along with the full body of the Housing Element, demonstrates that the City of San Mateo has developed a Sites Inventory with a sufficient number of housing opportunity sites with appropriate densities, defensible realistic capacity estimates and near-term development feasibility to accommodate the City's RHNA of 7,015 units.
+Source: City of San Mateo Multi-Family Housing Applications from 2019 - present of capacity.
+These factors were multiplied by site acreage and maximum units per acre allowed by zoning to create the realistic capacity assumptions in the Sites Inventory table.
+[Table 2](#), along with the full body of the Housing Element, demonstrates that the City of San Mateo has developed a Sites Inventory with a sufficient number of housing opportunity sites with appropriate densities, defensible realistic capacity estimates and near-term development feasibility to accommodate the City's RHNA of 7,015 units.